Construction Timekeeping Software: Track Hours Without the Headache

 Implementation Strategy: Getting It Right

 Successful deployment starts small.
-Test with a pilot program on a smaller segment of your workforce or a single project before rolling out company-wide.
+Test with a pilot program on a smaller segment of your workforce or a single project before rolling out company-wide3.
 This lets you identify problems— and there will be problems— before they affect your entire operation.

 Here's what most vendors won't tell you: field environment challenges make "just deploy it" approaches fail.
 Dead batteries.
 Phones dropped in mud.
 Workers with gloves who can't use touchscreens.
 Poor connectivity on rural jobsites.
 These are real barriers, not excuses.